-The fourth criteria is the concentration of the minerals.
+The fourth criteria for judging liquid trace minerals is the concentration of the minerals.
 Mineral Resources International uses an all-natural solar evaporation and precipitation process on the Great Salt Lake.
-These natural solar pools bring these amazing liquid trace minerals up to a super-saturated concentration, brimming with beneficial minerals and trace minerals.
+These natural solar pools bring the amazing liquid trace minerals up to a super saturated concentration, brimming with beneficial minerals and trace minerals.

-Super-saturation means that brines are as concentrated as the physically can be, while still remaining in solution.
+Supersaturation means that brines are as concentrated as they physically can be, while still remaining in solution.
 We have seen other liquid mineral products with only a small fraction of total dissolved minerals in their final solution.
 This means Anderson Sea M.D. is potent, economical, and certain to deliver results.

 Related article: Trace Mineral Deficiency – 9 Facts You Need to Know

 Provenance means “place of origin” and includes the ability to trace a product from its original source all the way to the person who opens the bottle.
-We at Mineral Resources have our own harvesting ponds on the Great Salt Lake in the United States, and we can trace every drop from the beginning to end.
-Our cGMP facilities produce quality, reliability, and ensure environmental stewardship.
+We at Mineral Resources have our own harvesting ponds on the Great Salt Lake in the United States.
+We can trace every drop from beginning to end.
+Our cGMP facilities produce quality reliability, and ensure environmental stewardship.

 The Great Salt Lake is a Perfect Source for Liquid Trace Minerals

-The Great Salt Lake is found in what is called the Great Basin, and is an inland sea with no outlets.
-For thousands of years the minerals and liquid trace minerals have been concentrating from rivers and streams that originate in the Rocky Mountains to this desert sea.
-The north end of the Great Salt Lake is approximately 10 times more concentrated than seawater.
+The Great Salt Lake is found in what is called the Great Basin and is an inland sea with no outlets.
+For thousands of years, the minerals and liquid trace minerals have been concentrated from rivers and streams that originate in the Rocky Mountains to this desert sea.
+This means that the north end of the Great Salt Lake is approximately 10 times more concentrated than seawater.

 We consider the Great Salt Lake the perfect source for liquid trace minerals.
 2019 marked the 50th year that the Anderson family has been extracting health-enhancing liquid trace minerals from the Great Salt Lake in the U.S.A.
 Mineral Resources International has perfected methods to deliver the best results, and the science backs up what the Anderson family has known for decades.